steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-For query statement containing BoolExpr, within is is Opexpr so we loop through the BoolExpr, fetch all the OpExpr until there is no BoolExpr to be evaluated.
+For the query statement containing BoolExpr, within is is Opexpr so we loop through the BoolExpr, and fetch all the OpExpr until there is no BoolExpr to be evaluated.

 Once we have the list of Opexpr needed, now is the type to search through Opexpr and its fields to get what we need